ArjitaSahu123/ArjitaSahu123/README.md

 🚀 **Java Developer | AI & ML Enthusiast | Tech Innovator**

 I am a **BTech CSE student** passionate about **AI, machine learning, web development, and space technology**.
-Currently working as a **Java Development Intern at Infosys**, I have contributed to **real-world AI applications, rocketry projects, and software solutions**.
+Worked as a **Java Development Intern at Infosys**, I have contributed to **real-world AI applications, rocketry projects, and software solutions**.
 My goal is to **develop cutting-edge technology that solves real-world problems**.

 ---